Skip to main content

 Harold Hutchinson

 Harold spent his early career in academia as a Lecturer in Economics at Hertford College, University of Oxford, and at the University of St. Andrews.
 He subsequently worked in Research at various Investment banks in the UK as Head of Energy and Utilities, including Collins Stewart, ING, and Macquarie.
-He has now been at Investec for over 10 years, 7 of which as Head of UK Research.
-Currently he is Co-Head of Energy in the Listed Client Group.
-He is also a Director of the Regulatory Policy Institute, Oxford, an educational charity dedicated to the promotion of regulatory and market research for the public benefit.
+He has now been at Investec for over 10 years, seven of which as Head of UK Research.
+Currently, he is a Senior Adviser in Alternative Energy at Investec Bank plc.
+In addition, he pursues various interests in the new energy space in a private capacity.
+He is a Trustee and Director of the Regulatory Policy Institute, Oxford, an educational charity dedicated to the promotion of regulatory and market research for the public benefit.

 Martin Young